 Other training tools

 By using these scent training tools you'll be able to teach your hunting dog to immediately recognize the scent of his target in the field.

-Finally, for hunters who are new to using gun dogs as their assistants, learning all about hunting with dogs – proper techniques, safety and precautions, training dogs and effective results – is something that could prove to be very useful.
+Finally, for hunters who are new to using gun dogs as their assistants, learning all about hunting with dogs – proper techniques, safety and precautions, training dogs, and effective results – is something that could prove to be very useful.

-The Right Type of Gun Dog Supply (make the right choice)
+Correct Type of Gun Dog Supply

 Picking the right type of gun dog supply items is just as important.
 Some of the tools may not work for all breeds or specific types of hunts.
 Here are some suggestions below.